Links

 • attachments: array with the sent attachments.

-IMPORTANT: the files manipulation inside a pipeline occurs in a protected way.
+The files manipulation inside a pipeline occurs in a protected way.
 The files can be accessed in a temporary directory that only the pipeline under deployment has access to.

 To better understand the messages flow in the Digibee Integration Platform, read our article about Messages processing.